k-jingyang/k-jingyang.github.io/_posts/2025-10-25-loki-iouring-experiment.md

 ![visualization](/assets/images/io_uring_vs_sync_chunk_size_100_200_files.png)

-I have 2 guesses:
+I have 2 guesses for this behaviour:

 1. With larger file sizes, `sync` blocks compute from doing useful work more often, while `io_uring` async nature circumvents this.
 2. Memory allocation becomes the difference here.
 We're allocating much lesser in my `io_uring` implementation where I use `sync.Pool` to hold buffers while the original `sync` implementation does not.

 I decided to verify my 2nd hypothesis and I was right.
-[I used a simple `sync.Pool` to hold the buffers](https://github.com/k-jingyang/loki/commit/7cae61dd552cc389f0e667df46e172ebb14ab78c), even over-allocating for smaller files.
+[I used a simple `sync.Pool` to hold the buffers](https://github.com/k-jingyang/loki/commit/7cae61dd552cc389f0e667df46e172ebb14ab78c) used in `sync` reads, even over-allocating for smaller files.
 This is a substantial improvement.
 My `io_uring` implementation without buffer pooling would definitely have a poorer performance than the original `sync` implementation.

 ![visualization](/assets/images/io_uring_vs_sync_vs_sync_pool_chunk_size_100_200_files.png)